agude/agude.github.io/_books/childhoods_end.md

 sci-fi lens.
 It presents {{ clarke }}'s version of the evangelical [rapture][rapture]: God sends angels to Earth to shepherd humanity into heaven, leaving behind those deemed unworthy.
-The angels themselves are fallen---forbidden from entering heaven---and thus have a demonic appearance.
+The angels themselves are fallen---forbidden from entering heaven---and as such have a demonic appearance.

 [rapture]: https://en.wikipedia.org/wiki/Rapture